 Who I Am

-I now live in a big old house in Spokane, Washington, with my wife Ann, our son Max, our daughter Madison, and our cat, Raki.
+I now live in a big old house in Spokane, Washington, with my wife Ann, and our two cats, Thomas and Sancho.

 My first children’s poem — Scrawny Tawny Skinner — was written in 1994 after having dinner with a friend whose 4-year-old daughter did everything she could to get out of eating her dinner.
 Shortly after that, I wrote two more poems, My Foot Fell Asleep and Binkley.
 During 1995 and 1996, I wrote about three or four poems a year (including You Can Never Be Too Careful and A Meloncholy Tale, whenever the mood struck me.